 * Answers to questions about prescriptions: usage, side effects, potential interactions with over-the-counter drugs and supplements, proper storage and what to do if symptoms worsen.

-* Advice on how to potentially reduce the number of prescriptions needed, as well as the possibility of adjusting dosages, if needed, to suit an individual’s unique biology.
+* Advice on how to potentially reduce the number of prescriptions needed and the possibility of adjusting dosages, if needed, to suit an individual’s needs.

 * Assistance in identifying and applying for specialized insurance plans to help offset the cost of certain medications.